 When scholars are on campus during school days, they are to be in full uniform.
 Full uniform is required for all activities held during or immediately following school hours.
 The only exception to this rule is when the instructor requires alternate clothing for a class.
 Clothing changes under such circumstances are to be made during class time.
 While on campus, scholars are not to change out of their uniform prior to leaving campus for the day.
-On non-school days, such as Fridays and Saturdays, scholars must still conform to the Heritage standards of modesty.
-For more information, see Friday Activities under Dress Code for Scholar Activities on page 23.
+On non-school days, such as Fridays and Saturdays, scholars participating in a school function must conform to the Heritage standards of modesty.